 The appearance of Iron Fist in Brubaker’s Daredevil run was not just some flight of fancy.
 Ed’s main play here was to segue Danny into a solo book.
 That play panned out and in the fall of 2006, we got The Immortal Iron Fist.
 The book sported an impressive creative team all around.
 Matt Fraction joined Brubaker on writing duties and art was handled by David Aja and Travel Foreman.
 Together, they created a tapestry of kung-fu crazy that perfectly paid tribute to Iron Fist’s exploitation roots while also revamping the character for the modern era.

 One of the most interesting aspects of the run was that it focused on the legacy of the Iron Fist.
 We always knew that Danny had won the right gain the power of Shou Lao and faced off with the immortal dragon to claim the prize.
-But the fact that Danny couldn’t have been the first try and succeed was never touched upon until now.
+But the fact that Danny couldn’t have been the to first try and succeed was never touched upon until now.
 66 different men and women from various walks of life (some outsiders, others home grown champions) had triumphed in gaining the mantle of Iron Fist.
 There were many great champions and their history had been lost when someone had stolen the book of the Iron Fist from K’un Lun.
 In fact, the Iron Fist before Danny had kind of broken the whole system of picking an Iron Fist when he fled the city because he refused to enter a tournament.
 Not only was the former Iron Fist a disgrace who was never talked about…..he was also still alive!

 Danny ends up meeting his predecessor, Orson Randall, after he’s flushed out of hiding by Iron Fist’s old foe, Davos.
 Now going by the name Steel Phoenix, Davos had new powers and was planning to kill all Iron Fists.
 This brings Danny and Orson together.
-It’s here that Danny finds out about the truth about the Iron Fist legacy and is given the book of the Iron Fist (which Orson had stolen) outlining the history of all those that came before him.
+It’s here that Danny finds out the truth about the Iron Fist legacy and is given the book of the Iron Fist (which Orson had stolen) outlining the history of all those that came before him.
 The rest of the first story arc sports some crazy fights with Hydra Agents and the Steel Phoenix before the ultimate climax of Orson’s death at the hands of Davos.

 Unfortunately, there isn’t much time for Danny to mourn the loss of his new mentor as Lei Kung and Yu Ti, his master and the ruler of K’un Lun respectively, appear to whisk Danny away to the mystical city for the greatest challenge of all: The tournament of the Seven Capital Cities of Heaven.
 Turns out there’s more than one mystical city out there.
 They meet up every 100 years to see who gets additional power and riches.
-The last tourney was called off when Orson fled, so K’un Lun has been enjoying the advantages of power for longer than they should have in some of the other cities’ eyes.
+The last tourney was called off when Orson fled, so K’un Lun has been enjoying the advantages of power for longer than they should have in the other cities’ eyes.
 Now Danny must defend the honor of his people……but that’s not the important part of the story (at least not for Danny).

 Without giving it all away, K’un Lun and Danny are very different at the end of the tale.
 Danny has new sense of purpose and feels closer to his K’un Lun roots after this adventure.
 The story also gave him a new set of allies – The Immortal Weapons (some of which show up for cameos in the Netflix series).
 Fat Cobra, the Bride of Nine Spiders, Tiger’s Beautiful Daughter, Dog Brother #1 and Prince of Orphans were welcome additions to the Iron Fist story and could’ve easily become breakout characters on their own…..if things went differently.